FrancescoAiello01/data-structures-handbook/data_structures/double_list.md

 - **search**: search for a value stored in a doubly linked list.
   - O(n), linear efficiency.
 Similar to retrieval, the algorithm always starts at the head or tail and searches through linearly checking each value.
 Therefore, for 'n' nodes, the efficiency is O(n).
 - **insertion**: insert a value at a given position in a doubly linked list.
   - O(1), constant time.
 Inserting into a linked list is constant efficiency.
 At the given position, the previous and next node's next and previous are updated to match the inserted node.
-And, the inserted node's next and previous are updated to match the position..
+And, the inserted node's next and previous are updated to match the position.
 Therefore, this always takes the same computation regardless of the size of the list.
 - **deletion**: remove a value from a given position in a doubly linked list.
   - O(1), constant time.
-At the given position, the algorithm node to be deleted's previous and next node's previous and next to match the updated list.
+At the given position, the algorithm changes the node to be deleted's previous and next node's previous and next to match the updated list.

 # Use Cases